Cuberick-Orion/Cuberick-Orion.github.io/src/pages/about_recent_research.md

 My research has focused on the following aspects:

-- multi-modal learning, specifically, vision-and-language tasks
+- multi-modal learning, in particular, vision-and-language tasks
 - weakly-supervised learning
 - generative model